mrakgr/Trading-Journal/journal_2025.md

 I will only get lucky when I get good.

 The market is just a random number generator.
 It's not going to go anywhere.
 I will be coming back to take care it eventually.

+9/16/2025

+9:05am.
+I finally slept well for one night.
+Thank god.

+I am feeling vulnerable.
+There are a lot of great challenges ahead of me, and I have only so much time.
+Maybe I'll do a little programming today just to start things off.

+I need to start studying Cutlass.
+I did just a little bit of it while working at Tao Ceti.
+And there tutorials how to use the Cute backend directly to do my own mat mults.
+I need to go back to early 2024 and redo the matmult properly, so that it hits peak performance.
+Last time I only got 70% which is embarassing.
+The fact that I couldn't figure out how to use Cutlass is also embarassing, but I've learned since then.

+So yes, I need to do the matmult properly, which will open the door to doing the fused matmult -> softmax -> matmult kernel properly.
+If I could do that kernel I could implement the Hopfield dictionaries efficiently.
+And then it's only a small step towards implementing Hopfield dictionary based CFR with NL Holdem.
+Another step that will present some difficulty will be implementing subgame solving.

+But the hardest part will definitely be the kernel itself.

+9:15am.
+Let's do things one bet at a time.
+The stock market is a particular kind of RNG.
+It doesn't deserve to be treated as anything better.